sauravX7/Saurav_dscTaskRound/README.md

-# New Coder Survey Analysis and Classification
+# Cluster Analysis and Model Training

 ## Project Overview

-This project aims to analyze data from the 2021 New Coder Survey and build machine learning models to predict whether a developer is in a high-income bracket based on their information.
-For new coders in this dataset, low income is defined as less than $30,000, while high income is $30,000 or more.
+This project involves cluster analysis and model training for predicting high-income developers based on the 2021 New Coder Survey dataset.
+The goal is to perform clustering to understand the characteristics of new coders and build machine learning models to predict whether a developer earns a high income.

+## Project Details

+### Clustering Analysis
+- **Objective:** Understand the characteristics of new coders by grouping them into clusters.
+- **Method:** K-Means clustering algorithm.
+- **Outcome:** Identification of distinct groups among new coders based on survey responses.

+### Classification Model
+- **Objective:** Predict whether a developer earns a high income (>= $30,000) or low income (< $30,000).
+- **Features:** Selected features from the survey data, including Q22 (income).
+- **Method:** Random Forest Classifier.
+- **Outcome:** A trained model that can classify developers into high-income or low-income categories.

 ## Project Structure

-The project is structured as follows: new-coder-survey-analysis/
+The project is structured as follow

+new-coder-survey-analysis/
 ├── data
 │ └── 2021 New Coder Survey.csv